Developing a Delivery App for Express Courier Delivery Company

 What is the delivery app for

-It’s easy: to make and track the order, сall the courier, find the nearest office, make a callback request, and calculate the delivery cost.
-How to add all these options into one app?
-This question is far trickier.
+It’s easy.
+The app is meant to make and track the order, сall the courier, find the nearest office, make a callback request, and calculate the delivery cost.
+How do you add all of these options into one delivery app?
+The answer to this question is far trickier.
 And that is what we needed to do for CDEK, a logistics company providing international express-courier delivery services.

-The project was started in May 2017.
-We found some gaps in the documentation at the very beginning, it slowed us down a bit.
-Then we got a team member from the client side, so we filled all the gaps in 2 months and began the first phase of the project.
+In the beginning, we found some gaps in the documentation.
+For this reason, we got a team member from the client side, which allowed us to fill all the gaps in 2 months and start the first phase of the project.
 Our goal was to develop an app with limited functionality:

-- Use tracking number to get the latest delivery status
+- use a tracking number to get the latest delivery status

-- Search CDEK offices within a radius of 1, 3 or 10 kilometers according to set parameters: opening hours and conditions of acceptance (e.g. acceptance of goods over 30 kg)
+- search CDEK offices within a radius of 1, 3 or 10 kilometers by the following parameters: opening hours and conditions of acceptance (e.g. acceptance of goods over 30 kg)

 We developed two important features:

-This takes several parameters including the type of user (sender or receiver), addresses, delivery time, weights, and dimensions.
+They include several parameters: the type of user (sender or receiver), addresses, delivery time, weights, and dimensions.

-While we were working on this functionality, it became clear that additional options are needed.
-Is there any way to send a parcel on the weekend?
-Whether it’s required to carry a box up to the top floor?
+While we were working on this functionality, it became clear that the app needed additional options.
+What if a client wants to receive a box at the top floor?
 Should a user get an SMS delivery notification?
-Lots of small things affect the delivery cost.
-And furthermore, we decided to make a range of rates: the cheapest delivery, the fastest one, and options in between.
+Such details affect the delivery cost.
+Also, we decided to make a range of rates: the cheapest delivery, the fastest one, and the options in between.
 The history of calculations can be saved as a history in the app.

 The client agreed on all the additional options that were not foreseen at the beginning.
 Every single one of them required an extra workload.
 But, despite it, we successfully released the second version of Android in November, just in two months after the first one.

 Building the calculator was quite challenging.
-The solution has to change its form according to inputted parameters.
-All the additional options are included in a separate list with custom controls.
-We created a complex screenflow for any given scenario.
+The solution had to change forms according to inputted parameters.
+We gathered all the additional options in a separate list with custom controls and created a complex screenflow for any given scenario.
 Users can сall the courier first and then calculate a cost, and vice versa.
-Or they can just save a costing with no delivery order.
-Additionally, users can always take a step back, and the app saves all the data.
-We hid quite a complex logic and functionality beneath an intuitive app interface.
+Or, they can just save the price with no delivery order.
+Additionally, users can always take a step back and the app will save all the data.
+Our complex logic and functionality are hidden beneath an intuitive app interface.

-Another thing we can be proud of is the UI/UX app design that we created from the ground up.
-We put a lot of effort in to make it intuitive, simple and user-friendly along with complex functionality.
+Another thing we are proud of is the UI/UX app design that we created from scratch.
+We put a lot of effort to make it intuitive, simple and user-friendly without compromising its complex functionality.

-Now we can say, it was a good decision to split the project into two parts, Android and iOS.
-We developed an app for one platform, tested by two different teams (our and the client’s), and then ported it another platform.
-Cost-effective solution with minimum changes.
+Splitting the project into two parts, Android and iOS, was a good decision.
+We developed an app for one platform, tested by two different teams, ours and the client’s, and then ported it to another platform.
+This resulted in a cost-effective solution with minimal changes.

-Android: Java, Kotlin, Databinding, Rxjava, Dagger 2, Retrofit, Objectbox Google maps, Yandex api
+Android: Java, Databinding, Rxjava, Dagger 2, Retrofit, Objectbox

 Let's move forward with your project